-Most law firms have a way of categorizing attorney efforts within a client relationship.
-A typical client account may be organized around an Originating Attorney, Billing Attorney, and Working Attorney.
+When several attorneys are responsible for handling a particular client's work, determining the amount of credit to share can be a tricky process.
+This is because most law firms have a particular way of categorizing attorney efforts within a client relationship.
+A typical client account may be organized around the following:

 Originating attorneys are typically responsible for developing the client relationship and mostly responsible for ensuring the client remains happy.